Carlton756/Carlton756/README.md

 - Performed statistical analysis using python
 - Proposed strategic recommendations
 - Used Power BI to generate insightful dashboards
+- Used Slack channel for communication with other project members

 ### Tech Stack
 ```Excel``` ```Python``` ```Power BI```